-There is a secret to making perfectly light and fluffy mashed potatoes that you have likely been overlooking.
+There is a secret to learning how to make fluffy mashed potatoes that you have likely been overlooking.
 It is so simple, it's genius!
 Get ready to make the best mashed potatoes ever!

 There isn't a more basic side dish than mashed potatoes.
 At the same time, there isn't a side dish that can elevate any meal quite like properly prepared mashed potatoes.
 The best mashed potatoes will be as light and fluffy as the clouds in heaven and have your taste buds singing hallelujah in a resounding heavenly chorus, while dense and lumpy mashed potatoes are often best reserved for spackling drywall.

 This recipe yields mashed potatoes so light and fluffy they could practically float away.
 Luckily they are blended with enough butter and cream to ensure you never do!
 In my humble opinion, if the amount of butter used doesn't leave you with the unsettling feeling that Jesus may have been watching, then you didn't add enough.

-So are loads of butter the secret to light and fluffy mashed potatoes?
-No. Butter just tastes good in my opinion, you don't have to use as much as I do.
+So are loads of butter the secret to crafting the fluffiest mashed potatoes?
+No. Using plenty of butter just tastes good in my opinion, you don't have to use as much as I do.
 But you should.